Help & Advice - Auction Buying Guide

 It's a good idea to do your research in advance.
 Sale catalogues for all our sites are available to view online, or you can collect them from the auction on sale day.
 You can also use our website to search for your ideal car.

-Vehicles are available to view at our centres up to an hour before the sale start time and are all 'sold as seen'.
+Vehicles are available to view at our centres up to an hour before the sale starts and are all 'sold as seen'.

 You won't be able to test drive the cars, but you can review our independent inspections, which provide detailed descriptions and data on all vehicles on offer at our auctions.